Computational Economics

 Examination:

 You will have to prepare an assignment in which you will write code in FORTRAN in a team of no more than two members.
 On the last day of the course, you will have to solve a programming exam on your own.
 In this exam, you will be given a FORTRAN code containing a number of programming errors.
 You have to correct these errors and run the programme.
-Both the programming exercise and the team assignment are marked.
+Both the programming exam and the team assignment are marked.
 The average of the two marks will be your final mark.
 However, you must pass both tests to complete the course successfully.

 Detailed course plan:

-Introduction to programming with Fortran 90
+- Introduction to programming with Fortran 90

-Numerical solution methods: Nonlinear equation systems and function minimization
+- Numerical solution methods: Nonlinear equation systems and function minimization

-The static general equilibrium model
+- The static general equilibrium model

-The life-cycle model and intertemporal choice
+- The life-cycle model and intertemporal choice

-The overlapping generations model: Long-run equilibrium and transitional dynamics
+- The overlapping generations model: Long-run equilibrium and transitional dynamics

 More information, advanced study or preparation: